travel in Thailand and see the Wat Pho reclining Buddha

 Khaosan Road

-If you’re looking for cheap accommodation in a central location then staying near Khaosan road is a good choice.
+If you’re looking for cheap accommodation in a central location then staying near Khaosan Road is a good choice.
 There’s younger energy and plenty of action here but it’s possibly a bit noisy.
 If you’re a backpacker on a budget and you want to party, head to Khaosan Road.

 Budget: Samsen Sam Place gets excellent reviews.
 It’s a quaint wooden Thai home in a quiet street 10 minutes from Khaosan Road and a half-hour walk from the main sights.